Danlin Huang

 Pipeline for texture-dependent Haptic feedback: a) Sound acquisition . b) Playback and haptic rendering.

-Experience and Discussion
+Experience & Discussion

 We invited ten participants (aged 22–45, with balanced gender representation) into a mixed-deciduous forest to experience FeltSight .
 Each session lasted approximately 20 minutes.
 During each session, we collected: (a) video recordings (both wide-angle and close-up) to capture participants' movement strategies, and (b) post-session interviews using semi-structured questions focused on perceived sensations and emotional states.
 Participants displayed a range of emergent behaviors that closely echoed the theoretical concepts outlined in our conceptual framework.
 These behaviors unfolded as a journey of sensory rebuilding.